z64/gemstone/README.md

 Fill out each field provided to set up a minimal discord bot, with a few commands and an event to get you started.

-To run your bot, open your terminal and run `ruby run.rb` in the top level folder of your bot.
+To run your bot, open your terminal and run `rake` in the top level folder of your bot.
 You're free to make something like a bash script, or Windows batch file that will do this for you at the click of an icon.
 You can also do other things before running your bot this way.

 **For example,** here is my `run.sh` file: